morrownr/USB-WiFi/home/USB_WiFi_Adapter_Information_for_Linux.md

 #### TP-Link and D-Link

-I will not list any products made by TP-Link and D-Link.
+I will list products made by TP-Link and D-Link in The Plug and Play List by exception only.
 Both companies regularly change chipsets while keeping the same model number on their products.
 This makes it very difficult for Linux users to identify products with a specific chipset with any degree of certainty.